Richard P. Winder, M.D.

 Following his residency, Dr. Winder was invited to participate in a sports medicine fellowship at the prestigious American Sports Medicine Institute in Birmingham, Alabama, under the direction of Dr. James R. Andrews.
 There he provided care to many professional, collegiate, high school, and recreational athletes and their families.
 Dr. Winder was specifically assigned as a team physician for the Tuskegee University and Auburn University football programs, Birmingham Barons baseball, WWE Professional Wrestling Association, and the Alabama Ballet.

 Dr. Winder is a member of the American Academy of Orthopaedic Surgeons.
 He is also board-certified by the American Board of Orthopaedic Surgery.

 In his free time, Dr. Winder enjoys traveling, participating in and attending sporting events, and coaching his children's sports and supporting their activities.
-Dr. Winder and his wife are the parents of five children.
+Dr. Winder and his wife are the parents of six children.
 As a family, they are enjoying the Las Vegas community.

 - Bachelor of Science in Exercise Science: Brigham Young University, Provo, UT